Arleta High School: History

 The school houses three small schools: Social Justice (SJ), Science Math and Related Technologies (SMART), and Visual and Performing Arts (VAPA).

 All three schools utilize block scheduling where students take four 82-minute classes a day.
 Students finish a year's study in sixteen weeks.
 Arleta High School is recognized as one of the California Gold Ribbon Schools by the California Department of Education.

 Throughout the 4-year term, students are required to create a portfolio of all of their academic successes and present it in order to graduate and participate in the graduation ceremony.
 Transfer students must complete an essay of their academic success from their previous high school(s) and continue to complete their portfolio as much as possible.

 On Tuesdays the school encourages students to dress professionally as a preparation in career seeking, many benefits include good participation grading, priority to receive lunch, certificates and more.

 Athletics

 Arleta High School Athletics is part of the East Valley League of the CIF Los Angeles City Section.
 Fall sports include football, girls volleyball, cross country.
-Winter sports include basketball and soccer.
-Spring sports include track and field, softball, baseball, boys volleyball, and cheer.
+Winter sports include basketball, soccer, and traditional competition cheer.
+Spring sports include track and field, golf, softball, baseball, boys volleyball, and game day competition cheer.
 Arleta High School's dance team performs and trains all year round.